My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Seattle is a pretty darn picturesque city, and you’re going to want to capture your experiences – whether that’s the rotating glass floor of the Space Needle or the flying fish of Pike Place Market.

-Personally, I love my Sony Alpha camera.
+Personally, I love my Sony Alpha camera; I used to shoot on an NEX-6 but would recommend the a6000.
 It’s my go-to for every trip (in addition to my iPhone), and I’m astonished how versatile it is in different photo settings.

 (Bonus: if you need extra lenses, Glazers in Seattle has rentals!)